ACCESS-NRI/access-hive.org.au/docs/models/access_models/index.md

         <div class="card-text-container">
             <span class="bold" >ACCESS-ESM</span>
             <span>
-                ACCESS-ESM is a global climate model with additional land and ocean biogeochemical components to simulate both the physical climate and global biogeochemical cycles.
+                A global climate model with additional land and ocean biogeochemical components to simulate both the physical climate and global biogeochemical cycles
             </span>
         </div>
     </a>